Sirczechs-Kaustubh/Pre-processing/README.md

 ## Introduction

 For this week, we covered common pre-processing techniques applied during the machine learning (ML) pipeline.
 For the practical, you will put some of these into practice.
-You will work with the <ins> Pima Indian Diabetes <ins> and the aim will be to compare the effects of pre-processing on two learners: k-nearest neighbor (kNN) and multi-layer perceptron (MLP).
+You will work with the <ins>Pima Indian Diabetes</ins> and the aim will be to compare the effects of pre-processing on two learners: k-nearest neighbor (kNN) and multi-layer perceptron (MLP).
 The pre-processing that you will apply will include scaling, under-sampling the majority class and over-sampling the minority class.
 Once you have finished, make sure to document your findings on github.

 ## Lab Task 1